 Dogs and children: gentle introductions

-Set up a safe corner before it arrives
+Set up a safe corner before he arrives

 Get to know each other outside, calmly

-Each time the child is calmly present, the dog gets something pleasant.
-The child can drop a treat on the floor, without leaning over the dog.
+Every time a child stays calm near him, the dog gets something pleasant, a treat for example.
+Your child can drop it on the floor without leaning over the dog.

-Under the chin or on the chest rather than over the head, for a few seconds, and stop before the dog has had enough.
-Too short beats too long.
+Stroke him under the chin or on the chest rather than over the top of the head, for a few seconds, then stop before he has had enough.
+“He's had enough” shows in his body: he freezes, licks his lips, turns his head away or moves off (the full list is just below).
+A stroke that's too short always beats a stroke that's too long.

 You can move forward gently

-- The dog approaches of its own accord and accepts short contacts.
+- The dog approaches of his own accord and accepts brief contact.

-- It rests calmly and eats without tensing when someone passes at a distance.
+- He rests and eats without tensing when someone walks past at a distance.

-- It recovers quickly after a moment of excitement.
+- He settles again quickly after a burst of excitement.

-- The dog growls, freezes or stiffens around the children.
+- The dog growls, freezes or stiffens around children.

-- Its fear doesn't ease after several days, or gets worse.
+- His fear doesn't ease after several days, or it gets worse.

-- It stares at, follows or stalks a child like prey.
+- He stares at, follows or stalks a child like prey: fixed gaze, low body, slow silent approach.

 - Reisner et al. — Behavioural characteristics associated with dog bites to children (2011)